daydreamersjp/SimilarLineFromDMM/README.md

 ##  2) Establishing data pipeline to calculate Japanese sentence similarity based on TF-IDF processed over scraped Japanese sentences at step 1) and encoded by *MeCab*.
 </br>
 To do the text mining on the crawled Japanese sentences, the first job is to split a sentence into words.
-You may or may not know, the raw Japanese is the sequence of characters not the sequence of words, and which serie of characters consists of a word cannot be mechanically obvious.
+You may or may not know, the raw Japanese is the sequence of characters not the sequence of words, and which series of characters consists of a word cannot be mechanically obvious.

 </br>

-A famous example is "すもももももももものうち" (meaming 'Both plums and peaches are members of the peach family.')
+A famous example is "すもももももももものうち" (meaning 'Both plums and peaches are members of the peach family.')
 This sentence consists of 7 words and 12 characters, 8 characters out of 12 are exactly the same 'も' (reads *mo*).

 </br>